TulipSMP/Tiramisu/doc/chat-bridge.md

         "profile": "https://cdn.discordapp.com/profiles/users-profile-pic-url.jpeg" # URL to their profile },
     "message": {
-        "content": "Heyyo, this is the message im sending!", # The content of their message "attachments": ["https://cdn.discordapp.com/image.png"], # A list of URLs to any attachments "timestamp": 1087787882242 # Timestamp of message send in unix millis },
+        "content": "Heyyo <@705150784941064293>, this is the message im sending!", # The content of their message "content_clean": "Heyyo @Krafter, this is the message im sending!", # The content of their message, with mentions cleaned.
+        "attachments": ["https://cdn.discordapp.com/image.png"], # A list of URLs to any attachments "timestamp": 1087787882242 # Timestamp of message send in unix millis },